 The living atlases store a huge amount of information, above and beyond the

 occurrence records that are their main output.
-In galah
+In galah, one way that

 users can investigate this information is by searching for a specific option